 Regular attendance and punctuality are part of each employee’s job responsibility.
 Employees are expected to be at work on time every scheduled day.
 When unexpected illness or accident prevents an employee from doing this, the supervisor should be notified as soon as possible.

-Patterns of excessive unauthorized and/or inappropriate absence and/or tardiness may lead to an oral warning.
+Patterns of excessive unauthorized and/or inappropriate absence and/or tardiness may lead to a verbal warning.
 Each incident thereafter may lead to more severe discipline, including possible termination.

 Failure to report for work for three consecutive days without notice may result in termination for job abandonment.
 Such termination is considered to be voluntary.
 If the failure to report is due to circumstances beyond the employee’s control, the employee may be considered for reinstatement, depending on the circumstances.

 Non-exempt employees may take up to 15 minutes worth of rest periods within each 4- hour work period.
 These rest periods are not cumulative and should not be taken at the beginning or the end of the work day.
 An unpaid meal period of 30 to 60 minutes will be provided to non-exempt employees who work more than five hours in a day.
 If a nonexempt employee is required, or chooses, to remain at his/her work station, and performs any work effort, it is considered paid work time.
 USU encourages employees to leave their work station during meal and rest periods.

 The University encourages flexible work arrangements to facilitate customer service during peak periods, allow for effective supervision, encourage use of public transportation, accommodate employee needs (e.g., child care), and expand job opportunities to individuals who may be denied access due to restricted time requirements.

 University departments may choose a flexible work approach that best fits the department’s needs and University requirements.
 Flexible scheduling does not affect overtime policies for non-exempt employees, as provided by the FLSA.